himanshu31shr/labelMerger/KNOWLEDGE_BASE.md

    - Use Material-UI for consistent styling and theming.

 2. **State Management:**
-   - Use React's `useState` and `useContext` for local and shared state.
+   - Use React's `useState` and `useContext` for local and shared state
-   - Avoid unnecessary re-renders by optimizing state updates.
+   - Use Firebase Firestore for persistent storage
+   - Implement proper cleanup for Firebase listeners

 3. **Theming:**
    - Use Material-UI's `ThemeProvider` and `createTheme` for theming.